MetaCenterCloudPuppet/cesnet-hadoop/README.markdown

  * they differ in the official documentation: *nn/\_HOST* vs *hdfs*, ...
  * they are the same in Cloudera documentation: hdfs/\_HOST vs *hdfs*, ...
 * when cross-realm authentication is needed

+<a name="cross-realm"></a>
+#### Cross-realm

+Cross-realm environment is problematic when using HDFS HttpFS.
+Login to HDFS ignores settings from *core-site.xml*, most notably Kerberos rules mapping.

+Workaround is possible:

+    ln -s /etc/hadoop/conf/core-site.xml /usr/lib/bigtop-tomcat/lib/

+This is already done by *site_hadoop* CESNET puppet module.

 <a name="https"></a>
 ###Enable HTTPS